How much does it cost to sell a house?

 Some online agents will offer a full level of service, but with others you might just pay for the advertising, meaning you'll conduct viewings and even negotiations yourself.
-To understand the pros and cons and how it all works, check out our guide to online estate agents.

-Anyone selling a home has to provide potential buyers with an energy performance certificate (EPC) for the property.
+Anyone selling a home has to provide potential buyers with an Energy Performance Certificate (EPC) for the property.

 You can expect to pay somewhere between £50 and £120 for an EPC - but they're valid for 10 years, so if you bought your home less than a decade ago you may be able to use the existing one and save yourself some cash.